focusaurus/data/posts/problog/2018/07/the-art-of-the-node-js-rescue.md

 ## Automated unit tests are the foundation

 The next phase is setting up a good automated unit test stack.
-These days I reach for `tap`, `supertest`, and `nock` as my first choice libraries, but here are the important points to achieve.
+These days I reach for `tap`, `supertest`, and `nock` as my first choice libraries.
+Here are the important points to achieve:

 * Unit tests should run locally
 * Tests should be fast and deterministic
 * Running partial sets of tests at any granularity should be straightforward
 * Tests should be runnable under the devtools debugger

 The main bit of work is finding the right set of libraries, helper functions, and setup/teardown code that make sense for the service.
-I usually test the actual HTTP interface via `supertest` because the code to call an API endpoint via supertest is concise enough to be basically in the same category as just calling a function with arguments.
-Since the tests are coded against the same stable API interface that the web or mobile front ends use, this is a stable integration point and I can typically overhaul or rewrite an endpoint implementation without changing the HTTP interface to it.
+I usually test the HTTP interface via `supertest` because the code to call an API endpoint via supertest is concise enough to be basically in the same category as just calling a function with arguments.
+Since the tests are coded against the same stable API interface that the web or mobile front ends use, this is a stable integration point and I can typically overhaul or rewrite an endpoint implementation without changing its HTTP interface.
 Usually API endpoints are not that much code, but if you do have a really complex endpoint, go ahead and write unit tests for the various internal implementation functions.

 Once the tests are working locally, I'll set up continuous integration so they work on pull requests and are integrated into github.